-France’s development policy is implemented through bilateral and multilateral instruments, as part of multi-year, sector-based and cross-cutting strategies drawn up by the State and which guide the actions of its agencies.
+France’s development policy is implemented both at European level and through bilateral and multilateral instruments, under multi-year, sector-based and cross-cutting strategies that guide the actions of the government’s agencies.

-Bilateral ODA is largely implemented by the government’s agencies, and particularly the Agence Française de Développement (AFD).
+Bilateral ODA is largely delivered by the government’s agencies, and particularly the Agence Française de Développement (AFD).
 The AFD offers both grants and soft loans.
-Through its Proparco subsidiary and the Investment and Support Fund for Businesses in Africa (FISEA), it also provides loans and guarantees, as well as making equity investments to support the private sector in developing countries.
+Through its Proparco subsidiary and the Investment and Support Fund for Businesses in Africa (FISEA), it also provides loans and guarantees, in addition to making equity investments to support the private sector in developing countries.

 Part of bilateral ODA is delivered by the Ministry for Europe and Foreign Affairs, through the Solidarity Fund for Innovative Projects (FSPI), technical expertise, crisis management and exit funding, programmed food assistance, local government support funds for volunteer and decentralized cooperation programmes and grants awarded to students from developing countries.

-The Ministry of the Economy provides soft Treasury loans, the private sector study and aid fund (FASEP), the allocation of comprehensive budgetary assistance and debt reduction.
+The Ministry of the Economy provides soft Treasury loans, the private sector study and aid fund (FASEP), comprehensive budgetary assistance and debt reduction.

 Some of France’s bilateral ODA implemented by the Ministry for Europe and Foreign Affairs and the AFD transits through civil society organizations.
 Decentralized cooperation projects led by local government bodies also contribute to France’s bilateral ODA.